paulina-grunwald/Web-developer-courses/Ruby/README.md

 ```

 ## Standard types
-Ruby doesn't use booleans but but true and false which are instances of TrueClass and FalseClass.
+Ruby doesn't use booleans but  true and false which are instances of TrueClass and FalseClass.

 Integer numbers:
 - Fixnum (small numbers)
-- Bignum (for very very large numbers and are limited by available memory)
+- Bignum (for very large numbers and are limited by available memory)

-If you concatenate Floats with Integers ruby will return float.
+__!__ If you concatenate Floats with Integers ruby will return float.

 When we write Ruby code we can specify __endcoding__.
 The comment about encoding should be placed on the first line or on the 2nd line if we have on the first one /usr/bin/ruby